 After enrolling in a Behind the Wheel Course your Behind the Wheel driving school will need to get you a signed MV3001 form which you will need in order to get your Instruction Permit.
-The signature on that form MUST be less than 60 days old.
-Contact your behind the wheel driving school on their procedure for delivering the form to you.
+The signature on that form MUST be less than 60 days old when visiting the DMV.
+Contact your behind the wheel driving school regarding their procedure for delivering the form to you.

 Written Test Help

 Prior to taking the written test be sure to read the Wisconsin Motorist Handbook.
 Or as an E book HERE .
 There are 19 questions in the back of the book and those will be very similar to at least 19 of the questions found on the test.

 Also, the DMV offers a free smart phone app in the iTunes Store or Google Play for practicing the written test.

 The Written Test is divided into 2 parts.
 A 50 question "General Knowledge" test and a 15 question "Highway Road Sign" test.
 The test is very basic and most students will have no trouble passing the test on the first attempt.